 This past weekend was PTBO Game Jam 03.
-A fun filled weekend of game development, sleep deprivation, pizza and Tim Horton’s.
+A fun-filled weekend of game development, sleep deprivation, pizza and Tim Horton’s.
 That’s my excuse why I’ve been hit and miss on the personal streaming front this last week.
-With summer attendance at 60 jammers, I was happy to see the growth from the last summer time jam (01).
+With summer attendance at 60 jammers, I was happy to see the growth from the last summertime jam (01).
 On top of that, the jammers made 21 awesome games!
-The PTBO Game Jam is starting to grow on Peterborough, who would of thought?
+The PTBO Game Jam is starting to grow on Peterborough, who would have thought?
 Game Development is AWESOME!

 — PTBO Game Jam (@ptbogamejam) June 24, 2017